Counselling and Psychotherapy for Individuals

 Trauma and the body: Somatisation and dissociation - PODS

 Identity: Can you tell me who I am? - BACP Private Practice Conference

 Supercharging CBT for complex OCD - Centre for Anxiety Disorders and Trauma, Maudsley Hospital

 Abuse and trauma counselling skills - Dorset Action on Abuse

 I offer a free 30-minute initial session for us to meet, discuss the issues you are experiencing and think about how counselling or psychotherapy might be able to help you.
 I also welcome any questions or concerns you may have about therapy.

 If you decide to continue with therapy, I offer weekly sessions of 50 minutes duration.

-I also offer Telephone or Skype counselling.
-If you’d like to give this a try then please contact me to arrange your free initial telephone or Skype session so that you can get a feel for this way of counselling.
+I also offer telephone or online video sessions.
+If you’d like to give this a try then please contact me to arrange your free initial telephone or video session so that you can get a feel for this mode of counselling.

 Please feel free to contact me by phone, text or email with any questions or to arrange a free initial session.

 Appointments are at Partners in Wellbeing, Hamslade Green, Poundbury, Dorchester.